How we lead

 in a self-organized company

-When self-organization is introduced in companies some other concepts tend to get burnt at the stake.
+When companies introduce self-organization some other concepts tend to get burnt at the stake.
 Often among them are hierarchies, power, and leadership.
-In this post, I will make the case that this is a crucial mistake which will cause unnecessary uncertainty and frustration.
-I claim that — when implemented in a way that fits the context — power and leadership are essential ingredients of self-organization.
+In this post, I will make the case that this is a crucial mistake that will cause unnecessary uncertainty and frustration.
+I claim that — when implemented in a way that fits the context — power and leadership are essential characteristics of self-organization.

 We’ll answer common questions like: How is it that we are self-organized and need leadership simultaneously?
 How can we be both effective and inclusive?
 What is a leader’s job?
 Can leaders tell others what to do?
 Do they need to?
 Should they?
 Who gets to pick who is a leader?
 How do we lead effectively and in line with self-organizing principles?